cuhk-eda/Xplace/README.md

 # Xplace: An Extremely Fast and Extensible Global Placement Framework

 ## News 🚀
 We are happy to announce that Xplace 2.0 is now released.
-Comparing to [Xplace 1.0](https://dl.acm.org/doi/abs/10.1145/3489517.3530485), this version supports the following new features:
+Compared to [Xplace 1.0](https://dl.acm.org/doi/abs/10.1145/3489517.3530485), this version supports the following new features:

 - Support deterministic mode with only 5~25% extra GP runtime overhead.
-- Implement an extremly fast GPU-accelerated detailed-routability-driven placement algorithm.
+- Implement an extremely fast GPU-accelerated detailed-routability-driven placement algorithm.
 - Integrate with a GPU-accelerated detailed placer and a GPU-accelerated global router.
-- Provide benchmark download and preprocess scripts, and three routability evalution scripts.
+- Provide benchmark download and preprocess scripts, and three routability evaluation scripts.
 - Code refactoring.

-😄 Detailed Experimental results of Xplace 2.0 are given in [BENCHMARK.md](BENCHMARK.md).
+😄 Detailed experimental results of Xplace 2.0 are given in [BENCHMARK.md](BENCHMARK.md).

 ## About
-Xplace is a fast and extensible GPU accelerated global placement framework developed by the research team supervised by Prof. Evangeline F. Y. Young at The Chinese University of Hong Kong (CUHK).
-It achieves around 3x speedup per GP iteration compared to DREAMPlace and shows high extensiblity.
+Xplace is a fast and extensible GPU-accelerated global placement framework developed by the research team supervised by Prof. Evangeline F. Y. Young at The Chinese University of Hong Kong (CUHK).
+It achieves around 3x speedup per GP iteration compared to DREAMPlace and shows high extensibility.

-As shown in the following figure, Xplace framework is built on top of PyTorch and consists of serveral independent modules.
-One can easily extend Xplace by applying new scheduling techniques, new gradient functions, new placement metrics and so on.
+As shown in the following figure, Xplace framework is built on top of PyTorch and consists of several independent modules.
+One can easily extend Xplace by applying scheduling techniques, gradient functions, new placement metrics, and so on.

 <div align="center">
   <img src="img/xplace_overview.png" width="300"/>